apolitical/impl-display-for-vec/README.md

 In Rust you may implement traits from your crate onto types from other crates, or you may implent traits from other crates onto your types.

-> ⚠️ You may not apply other people’s traits onto other people’s types.
+> ⚠️ You can not apply external traits onto external types.

 Since Display and Vec are both in the standard library, neither is in our crate, we may not implement one for the other.